Primordial black hole: String theory

-General relativity predicts the smallest primordial black holes would have evaporated by now, but if there were a fourth spatial dimension – as predicted by string theory – it would affect how gravity acts on small scales and "slow down the evaporation quite substantially".
+The predicted effect of Hawking radiation implies that the smallest primordial black holes would have evaporated by now.
+But if there were a fourth spatial dimension – as predicted by string theory – it would affect how gravity acts on small scales and "slow down the evaporation quite substantially".
 In essence, the energy stored in the fourth spatial dimension as a stationary wave would bestow a significant rest mass to the object when regarded in the conventional four-dimensional space-time.
 This could mean there are several thousand primordial black holes in our galaxy.
 To test this theory, scientists will use the Fermi Gamma-ray Space Telescope, which was put into orbit by NASA on June 11, 2008.
 If they observe specific small interference patterns within gamma-ray bursts, it could be the first indirect evidence for primordial black holes and string theory.

 Observational limits and detection strategies

 A variety of observations have been interpreted to place limits on the abundance and mass of primordial black holes:

 Lifetime, Hawking radiation and gamma-rays: One way to detect primordial black holes, or to constrain their mass and abundance, is by their Hawking radiation.
 Stephen Hawking theorized in 1974 that large numbers of such smaller primordial black holes might exist in the Milky Way in our galaxy's halo region.
 All black holes are theorized to emit Hawking radiation at a rate inversely proportional to their mass.
 Since this emission further decreases their mass, black holes with very small mass would experience runaway evaporation, creating a burst of radiation at the final phase, equivalent to a hydrogen bomb yielding millions of megatons of explosive force.
-A regular black hole (of about 3 solar masses) cannot lose all of its mass within the current age of the universe (they would take about 10^{69} years to do so, even without any matter falling in).
+A regular black hole (of about 3 solar masses) cannot lose all of its mass within the current age of the universe (instead taking about 10^{69} years to do so, even without any matter falling in).
 However, since primordial black holes are not formed by stellar core collapse, they may be of any size.
 A black hole with a mass of about 10^{11} kg would have a lifetime about equal to the age of the universe.
 If such low-mass black holes were created in sufficient number in the Big Bang, we should be able to observe explosions by some of those that are relatively nearby in our own Milky Way galaxy.
 NASA's Fermi Gamma-ray Space Telescope satellite, launched in June 2008, was designed in part to search for such evaporating primordial black holes.
 Fermi data set up the limit that less than one percent of dark matter could be made of primordial black holes with masses up to 10^{13} kg.
 Evaporating primordial black holes would have also had an impact on the Big Bang nucleosynthesis and change the abundances of light elements in the Universe.
 However, if theoretical Hawking radiation does not actually exist, such primordial black holes would be extremely difficult, if not impossible, to detect in space due to their small size and lack of large gravitational influence.